 - Retail gas purchases are not available at Port Everglades.

 Petroleum operators at Port Everglades make every effort to have ample supplies of gasoline available to retailers before, during and after an emergency.
 Port Everglades has gasoline reserves of at least one week stored on site.
-Even when the Coast Guard stops dockside operations at the Port, landside operations, including gasoline distribution to retail gas stations, will continue as long as weather conditions permit.
+Even when the U.S. Coast Guard stops dockside operations at the Port, landside operations, including gasoline distribution to retail gas stations, will continue as long as weather conditions permit.